On rank one log del Pezzo surfaces in characteristic different from two and three: Applications

 \subsection{Liftability to characteristic zero}

-One of the main applications is that every rank one log del Pezzo surface defined over an algebraically closed field of characteristic strictly higher than five lifts to characteristic zero over a smooth base.
+One of the main applications is that every rank one log del Pezzo surface defined over an algebraically closed field of characteristic strictly higher than five admits a log resolution that lifts to characteristic zero over a smooth base.

 This answers the question after \cite[Theorem 1.1]{cascini}.
 Let's start first with the definition of liftability as in \cite{cascini}.

 \begin{definition} Let $X$ be a smooth variety over a perfect field $k$ of characteristic $p>0$, and let $D$ be a simple normal crossing divisor on $X$.
 Write $D=\sum_i D_i$, where $D_i$ are the irreducible components of $D$.
 We say that a pair $(X,D)$ is liftable to characteristic zero over a smooth base if there exists \begin{enumerate} \item A scheme $T$ smooth and separated over Spec $\mathbb{Z}$. \item A smooth and separated morphism $\mathcal{X}\rightarrow T$. \item Effective Cartier divisors $\mathcal{D}_1 ..., \mathcal{D}_r$ on $\mathcal{X}$ such that the scheme-theoretic intersection $\bigcap_i \mathcal{D}_i$ for any subset $J\subseteq \{1,...,r\}$ is smooth over $T$. \item Amorphism $\alpha:$ Spec $k\rightarrow T$ such that the base changes of the schemes $\mathcal{X}, \mathcal{D}_i$ over $T$ by $\alpha$ are isomorphic to $X,D_i$ respectively. \end{enumerate} \end{definition}